 No, the key to successful weight loss is to control your body’s ‘thermostat’ – the body set weight (BSW).
 A room thermostat is set to your desired room temperature and in the summer, when the outside temperature is hot, it turns on the air conditioning.
 In the winter, it detects the temperature is too cold, and turns on the heat.
 Your house stays at the perfect temperature despite wildly varying outside conditions.

 In our bodies, we have the BSW, also called an appestat or obesistat, essentially a thermostat for body fatness.
 Some people believe we are designed to eat everything in front of our face and now that food is so easily available, we have no choice but to gain weight.
-This is false and completely ignores normal human physiology.
+This completely ignores normal human physiology.

 Instead, we have multiple overlapping powerful satiety mechanisms to stop eating.
 We have stretch receptors in our stomach to signal when it is too full.
 We have powerful satiety hormones such as peptide YY and cholecystokinin that stop us from eating.
 Think about a time you’ve eaten too much at a Chinese buffet.
 Would you be able to eat two more pork chops, just because they are available and free?
 Think about those restaurants that will give you a free meal if you can eat 40 oz of steak in 1 hour.
 Are they going bankrupt anytime soon?
 No. Because it is really, really hard to keep eating once we’re full.
 Yet these are the very same pork chops or steak that we hungrily ate just a few minutes ago, prior to the meal.

-From an evolutionary standpoint, these satiety mechanism makes a lot of sense.
+From an evolutionary standpoint, these satiety mechanisms make a lot of sense.
 Our body is designed to stay within certain body-fat parameters.
 If you are too skinny, you will die during the hard times (winter).
 If you are too fat, you will not be able to catch food, and you might just get eaten yourself.
 Wild animals almost never become obese to the point of being unable to function normally.
 Where are the morbidly obese antelope?
 Caribou?
 Lions?
 Tigers?
 Fish?
 When food is plentiful, numbers of animals increase.
 You don’t get a few morbidly obese rats.
 You get thousands of relatively normal-sized rats.

 The body set weightThe BSW sets an ideal body fatness that it defends just like our house thermostat.
 If we are too skinny, we try to gain weight.
 If we are too fat, we try to lose weight.